donomii/portprog/README.md

   patch that I need to get something compiled.

 Of course, there are no _minor_ libraries, because missing any of them halts my compile.
-So I put together this installer to get my environment set up as quickly as possible.
+So I put together this installer to get my build environment set up as quickly as possible.

 # Installation